slashtu/f2e/js.md

 items.map(doSomething)
 // => Uncaught TypeError: items.map is not a function
 // document.querySelectorAll (and similar methods) do not return an Array,
-//they return a NodeList and a NodeList does not contain a
+// they return a NodeList and a NodeList does not contain a
 // map method.

 // function programing
 map(doSomething)(items)
 ```

 References